Play the Recorder Month

 New for Play-the-Recorder Month 2021:

 - Practice tracks for each part of the PtRM piece will be available on the ARS website, plus a 4-part accompaniment, so you can rehearse on your own or with friends (coming soon!).

 - Melika Fitzhugh conducts and Emily O'Brien performs the piece in this video - enjoy!

 - And, on March 20, don’t forget to tune into the ARS webchat with Melika Fitzhugh, composer of the 2021 Play the Recorder Month piece, Transparent Letters Across the Sky.
 This will be followed by a Zoom-group play-in of the piece.
 Time: 11am PT; 12 NOON MT; 1pm CT; 2PM ET.
-You’ll receive an event invitation closer to the date, to register and receive the Zoom link.
+Click here to sign up.

 - Transparent Letters Across the Sky Rehearsal: On March 6th at 1pm Pacific Time, Seattle Recorder Society is hosting a 90 minute virtual rehearsal for the ARS-commissioned piece Transparent Letters Across the Sky.
 Vicki Boeckman will lead the session.
 Be ready to play with the ARS on March 20th!
 Find the details here: http://www.seattle-recorder.org/home.html